ibexa/documentation-developer/docs/release_notes/ez_platform_v1.12.0.md

 ![New text formatting options](oe-formatting-new-options.png)

-See [EZP-28030](https://issues.ibexa.co/browse/EZP-28030) for more information.
+For more information, see [EZP-28030](https://issues.ibexa.co/browse/EZP-28030).

 #### Improved full text search capabilities

-See [EZP-26806](https://issues.ibexa.co/browse/EZP-26806) for more information.
+For more information, see [EZP-26806](https://issues.ibexa.co/browse/EZP-26806).

 #### Deleting translations

 You can now remove translations from content item Versions through the PHP API.

-See the section on [deleting translations](https://doc.ibexa.co/en/latest/api/public_php_api_creating_content/#deleting-a-translation) for more information.
+For more information, see the section on [deleting translations](https://doc.ibexa.co/en/latest/api/public_php_api_creating_content/#deleting-a-translation).

-You also have a new endpoint available for deleting a single Version, see [EZP-27864](https://issues.ibexa.co/browse/EZP-27864) for more information.
+You also have a new endpoint available for deleting a single Version.
+For more information, see [EZP-27864](https://issues.ibexa.co/browse/EZP-27864).

 #### Improved Security for password storage